Color-octet scalar decays to a gluon and an electroweak gauge boson in the Manohar-Wise model: The Model

 where $G^A_{\mu\nu}$, $A_{\mu\nu}$, $Z_{\mu\nu}$ and $W_{\mu\nu}$ are the gluon, photon, $Z$ and $W$ field strength tensors respectively and $\tilde G^{A\mu\nu} = (1/2)\epsilon^{\mu\nu\alpha\beta}G^A_{\alpha\beta}$.

 Explicit one-loop results for these factors in the MW model are presented in the next section.
-Of these, only ${\cal L}_{Sgg}$ exists in the literature and we find a sign difference described below.
+Of these couplings, only ${\cal L}_{Sgg}$ exists in the literature and we find a sign difference with that result that we describe below.
 These effective vertices receive their main contributions from top-quark and color-octet scalar loops.
 The bottom-quark loop is important only for regions of parameter space where $|\eta_D|>>|\eta_U|$.